josephholsten/blog.josephholsten.com/_posts/2009-04-11-next-and-previous-page-bookmarklets-using-prototype.md

+---
+layout: post
-Date: 2009-04-11 02:07:03\
+date: 2009-04-11 02:07:03
-Title: Next and previous page bookmarklets using prototype
+title: Next and previous page bookmarklets using prototype
+---

 I'm working on a few tools to do semantic web stuff in Safari.
 Since I'm just at the prototype phase, I'm handling this stuff with javascript.
 I